bowen0701/gpml/README.md

-# Machine Learning in Production
+# Machine Learning Engineering for Production

-This repo is to collect my Python implementations of ML/DL models in production.
+This repo is to collect my Python implementations of ML engineering for production.